ironthree/dxr/dxr_client/README.md

 It also includes an implementation of an `async` XML-RPC client using `reqwest`, which is disabled by default.
 To enable the `reqwest` support, enable the `"reqwest"` feature of this crate.

+To enable convenience functionality for "system.multicall" support, enable the `multicall` feature.